jifengwu2k/Jifeng-Wu-Personal-Website/source/_posts/Python-Coding-Guidelines.md

 - **Do not use `pathlib`.** Handle paths of all kinds as plain strings.
 - **Clearly separate user-facing paths from internal paths.**
   - **User-facing paths** are arbitrary strings accepted from external inputs.
-  - **Internal paths** are canonicalized strings used by internal machinery.
+  - **Internal paths** are always-valid, canonicalized, domain-specific strings used by internal machinery.
 - **API boundary rule**:
   - User-facing API functions should accept user-facing paths.
   - Internal machinery should store and use internal paths.
+  - Convert user-facing paths to internal paths at the API boundary, then use internal paths as-is.
+Do not repeatedly canonicalize, normalize, decode, encode, or reparse internal paths.
 - **Path syntax and semantics are context-dependent.** There is no single universal path model for all code.
 The meaning of a path string depends on the surrounding system and must be defined per use case.
 - **Use [`fspathverbs`](https://pypi.org/project/fspathverbs/) to convert user-facing paths into internal paths.**
   - Basic conversion pipeline: **user-facing path -> verbs -> internal path**
+    - Handle all path verbs explicitly.
   - The exact compilation and interpretation steps vary by context.
+- **Handle links transparently.**

 #### User-facing vs internal paths